-5. Intelligence – The Value Assessment tool should be leveraged to inform the customer success data set with business objective, challenge, historical and value achievement information.
-This data can be centralized in Gainsight for action and reporting in customer success platform, or leveraging a third party data and analytics solution.
+5. Intelligence – The Value Assessment tool should be leveraged to inform the customer success data set with business objective, challenge, historical, and value achievement information.
+This data can be centralized in Gainsight for action and reporting or leverage a third-party data and analytics solution.

-With the data in place, you can leverage Machine Learning and Artificial Intelligence / ( ML / AI) to identify where processes are being followed (or not), determine which customers are most likely to attrite, especially to guide precious customer success engagement focus and triage.
-There isn’t a customer success group I have talked to that isn’t struggling with hiring enough good customer success reps and assuring coverage on key accounts, so the AI/ML can.
-Really help to prioritize resources and time where they are needed most.
+With the data in place, you can leverage Machine Learning (ML) and Artificial Intelligence (AI) to identify where processes are being followed (or not), determine which customers are most likely to attrite, especially to guide precious customer success engagement focus and triage.
+There isn’t a post-sale group I have talked to that isn’t struggling with hiring enough good reps to ensure coverage on key accounts.
+AI/ML-enabled technology can really help to prioritize resources and time where they are needed most.

-Okta value engineering and customer success partnered with us for the past three years in order to evolve their customer engagements from discussing deployments, adoption and usage, to discuss value realization.
+Okta value engineering and customer success have leveraged Mediafly for the past three years to evolve their customer engagements from discussing deployments, adoption and usage, to discussing value realization.

-The Okta team uses a Mediafly customized Realized ROI to assess the value achieved by each customer in leveraging Okta solutions, helping the customer success rep discover historical and actual KPIs, and tally financial impact and Realized ROI.
-Significant improvements in elevated engagements and retention have resulted from leveraging the Realized ROI assessment tool to automate this time consuming and difficult process for the customer success team and scale to cover most key accounts.
+The Okta team uses a customized Realized ROI tool to assess the value achieved by each customer in leveraging Okta solutions, helping the customer success rep discover historical and actual KPIs, and tally financial impact and Realized ROI.
+Significant improvements in elevated engagements and retention have resulted from the Realized ROI assessment tool, and a time-consuming and difficult process for the customer success team has been automated and scaled to cover most key accounts.

 Importantly the Realized ROI tool also helps the Okta team to quantify the value “left on the table” by not having complete adoption and not having complete coverage.
-This has been invaluable in expand selling success within accounts.
+This has been invaluable to their efforts to grow existing accounts.

-According to our partner Value Selling Associates research, 87% of high growth companies take a value-based approach with their customers compared to 45% of negative-growth companies.
-And the main reason for this improvement, leveraging a business value approach not just in pre-sales, but also and especially in Customer Success.
+According to our partner Value Selling Associates, 87% of high growth companies take a value-based approach with their customers compared to 45% of negative-growth companies.